echoloc

 What is C#?

-C# is the core programming language behind most Microsoft-ecosystem enterprise applications, from ERP customizations to factory automation software.
-In manufacturing, it's most commonly used to build internal tools that connect operational technology with business systems.
-Hiring for it signals an active software development initiative, not just IT maintenance.
+C# is the development language behind most Microsoft-ecosystem enterprise applications, including ERPs, custom dashboards, and operational software.
+In manufacturing, it's commonly used to build systems that connect plant-floor equipment to business intelligence layers.
+Hiring for it signals an internal build cycle — meaning budget is moving.

 Why should sales teams track C# hiring?